ymentawy/Maze_Router/README.md

     When you run the code, it prompts you to add the name of the file to test.
 Just write it and it will produce a text file with the output in the format of a single line per net.
 After that, it produces a plot to visualize the plotting.

+#

+## Implementation

+The user inputs the name of the file, then the program reads the file and parses it into the class Lee Router using REGEX.
+We first received the grid size followed by the cost of changing direction and using a via.

+As obstacles are first in the file, we give them priority and add them to the grid.
+Then, we place the pins (we avoid any pin colliding with an obstacle)

+We start by plotting the wires with priority based on the number of pins (the less pins, the higher the priority).
+In case of two equal number of pins in two nets, we then use the Manhattan Distance case.
+If both are equal, then we use the FCFS approach.

+We then use the Lee Routing algorithm to find the shortest path between the pins in the 2D grid.
+It moves in 4 directions searching for the fastest way to the next pin.

+#

+## Challenges

+#

+- Finding bugs and fixing them
+- - Finding bugs and things that would break our code was a bit of a challenge.
+- - Not to mention, thinking of solutions and fixing them was also difficult.

+- Corner Cases
+- - Checking every corner case that came to mind and fixing them was a hassle.

+- Time Constraint
+- - Other courses' demands and projects limited the production with this project.

 ## Visualization plan

 Display the grid as a 2D grid